andreadacol98/Master-Thesis/README.md

 validate the theoretical findings using real-world quadcopters.
-Precise convergence of a fleet of Bitcraze Crazyflies to the desired operating conditions is achieved in the presence of exogenous disturbances affecting the users’ request for Internet services, thus showcasing effectiveness of the adopted framework in modelling relevant objectives for mobile wireless networks
+Precise convergence of a fleet of Bitcraze Crazyflies to the desired operating conditions is achieved in the presence of exogenous disturbances affecting the users’ request for Internet services, thus showcasing effectiveness of the adopted framework in modelling relevant objectives for mobile wireless networks.

 ## Further Information
 Feedback Equilibrium Seeking control: https://arxiv.org/abs/2210.12088<br />